BrandonJohnGrenier/pattern-microstructure/README.md

 # Validation Events and Results

 Validation events produce typed *Result* objects, which contain the final (and immutable) state of a validation event.
-Valex works best when validation is performed in an application's business layer, where service interfaces within the business layer return typed *Result*s.
+We'll run through a scenario where validation is performed in an application's business layer, and service interfaces within the business layer return typed *Results*.

 Let's take the following AccountService interface as an example: